bluescan/tacentview/README.md

 ![Tacent View](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Zoom.png)

-High Definition Image loading is supported for exr and hdr files.
-For hdr files the loading code is based on, and is functionally equivalent to, the reference code from the Radiance imaging toolset.
-Adjustments to gamma correction and exposure are supported when loading radiance hdr files.
-The images below (Copyright Rafal Mantiuk under Creative Commons 3.0) show an hdr image that loads over-exposed and is subsequentially adjusted to yield a more balanced result.
+High Definition Image loading is supported for exr, hdr (rgbe), dds, ktx and ktx2 files.
+For hdr/rgbe files the loading code is based on, and is functionally equivalent to, the reference code from the Radiance imaging toolset.
+Adjustments to gamma correction and exposure are supported when loading any HDR file.
+The images below (Copyright Rafal Mantiuk under Creative Commons 3.0) show an image that loads over-exposed and is subsequentially adjusted to yield a more balanced result.

 ![HDR Loading](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_HDR.png)

-EXR support also uses reference code from OpenEXR and should be able to load most exr files, including multi-frame (AKA multi-part) files.
-There is more control for exr parameters including the ability to de-fog.
+EXR support uses reference code from OpenEXR and should be able to load most exr files, including multi-frame (AKA multi-part) files.
+There is control for various exr parameters including the ability to de-fog.
 The screenshot below ('desk' image courtesy OpenEXR and under their licence) shows similar successive exposure adjustments.

 ![EXR Loading](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_EXR.png)

 Other formats store multiple images inside a single file.
-A dds may be a cubemap with 6 sides or a BC compressed image with mipmaps.
+A dds or ktx may be a cubemap with 6 sides or a BC/ASTC compressed image with mipmaps.
 A tiff may also include multiple 'pages'.
 Webp and png/apng files may be animated.
 For these formats the property-editor window allows you to display which frame you see.
 The hypercube below (courtesy [Jason Hise](https://blog.wikimedia.org/2016/09/22/math-gifs/) under CC0) shows the options and play controls for a multi-frame animated gif.
+In Tacent View the duration of any individual frame may be edited and the file resaved.
+This works whether a gif, apng or webp is being edited.

 ![AnimGif](https://raw.githubusercontent.com/bluescan/tacentview/master/Screenshots/Screenshot_Anim.png)